louisbarrett/ctr/README.md

-#content-type header rewrite
+# Content-Type Rewrite Proxy

-This is a content-type proxy that rewrites data from the a url to the desired content-type.
+This is a content-type rewrite proxy that rewrites data from the a url to the desired content-type.

 # Usage: